U-Pb reference materials and their ages

 Zircon reference materials

 This table summaries the zircon reference materials commonly used in geochronology, listed in order of their age.
 It is based on an earlier compilation by PlasmAge and has been updated to include some more recent characterisations.
-Tables of titanite/sphene, monazite and apatite reference materials are also available.
+Tables of titanite/sphene, monazite, apatite and rutile reference materials are also available.

 Some of these materials have been reported to contain modest but significant levels of Pb-loss.
 Prior to considering the use of any of these materials for quality control purposes, it is strongly recommended that analysts carefully review the cited publications as well as other reports that may exist in the scientific literature.